saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ## The two-way ANOVA model: Interaction effects

 >- The interaction model includes an additional term other than the ones for the main effects: the **interaction term**.
-The definition of interaction is that the effect of a change in the level or value of one explanatory variable on the mean outcome depends on the level or value of another explanatory variable. **The interaction is only between different explanatory variables**
+The definition of interaction is that the effect of a change in the level or value of one explanatory variable on the mean response depends on the level or value of another explanatory variable. **The interaction is only between different explanatory variables**

 >- This model, referred to as a **full factorial design** is specified as:
 <center>$Y_{ijk} = \mu + \alpha_{i} + \beta_{i} + (\alpha\beta)_{ij}+\epsilon_{ijk}$ </center>